 Content

 Imagine walking through gently rolling meadows, beneath ancient trees, while the Elbe sparkles in the distance.
-Jenischpark in the Hamburg district of Othmarschen offers you just this experience.
-As the oldest English landscape garden in the city, it invites you to harmoniously connect nature and culture.â
+The Jenisch Park in Hamburg’s district of Othmarschen offers you exactly this experience.
+As the oldest English landscape garden in the city, it invites you to harmoniously connect nature and culture.

-In the middle of Jenisch Park, you will encounter the Jenisch House, a neoclassical country house built between 1831 and 1834 for the Hamburg senator Martin Johann Jenisch.
-Today, it houses the Museum for Art and Culture on the Elbe, providing you with a vivid insight into the bourgeois life of the 19th century. â
+In the middle of Jenisch Park, you'll encounter the Jenisch House, a neoclassical country house built between 1831 and 1834 for the Hamburg senator Martin Johann Jenisch.
+Today, it houses the Museum for Art and Culture on the Elbe, giving you a vivid insight into the bourgeois life of the 19th century.

-And let’s not forget the view from the south-facing rooms of the Jenisch House overlooking the Elbe.
-Who wouldn't want to live here and watch the passing ships with a cup of coffee? â
+Let’s not forget the view from the south-facing rooms of the Jenisch House over the Elbe.
+Who wouldn’t want to live here and watch the passing ships with a cup of coffee?

-Insider tip: Visit the park in the early morning light, when dew still rests on the meadows and sunlight breaks through the treetops.
-At this time, the park is especially peaceful and exudes an almost magical atmosphere. |
+Insider Tip: Visit the park in the early morning light, when the dew is still on the meadows and the sun's rays break through the treetops.
+At this time, the park is particularly quiet and creates an almost magical atmosphere. |

 Category | Price | |